-Recently, incumbent contractors are finding that they are losing more and more government contracts and bid protest.
+Recently, incumbent contractors are finding that they are losing more and more government contracts and subsequent bid protest.
 They also find it difficult to write more competitive government proposals that increase their chances of follow-on contracts.
+As the apparent successful offeror, you should also be mindful of the dreadful affiliation rules about hiring large amounts of incumbent employees.

 New Approach Needed

 Writing a bid for the new project should capitalize on unique experiences that other proposals may not have.
-Although you must develop a technical approach to meet the new PWS requirement, incumbent contractors should consider the following above and beyond getting past performance ratings:
+Although you must develop a technical approach to meet the new PWS requirement, incumbent contractors should consider the following above and beyond getting past performance write ups and ratings:

 - Make sure that the PWS does not include any changes when compared to the previous contract;